 The inflammation has many possible causes.
 Some causes are limited to the eye itself, and others are disorders that affect the entire body.
 In most people, no cause is identified, and they are said to have idiopathic uveitis (or uveitis of unknown cause).

 Many people with uveitis have a disorder that also affects organs elsewhere in the body.
 These include inflammatory diseases, such as Behçet syndrome Behçet Disease Behçet disease is chronic blood vessel inflammation (vasculitis) that can cause painful mouth and genital sores, skin lesions, and eye problems.
-The joints, nervous system, and digestive... read more , ankylosing spondylitis Ankylosing Spondylitis Ankylosing spondylitis is a spondyloarthritis characterized by inflammation of the spine (spondylitis), large joints, and fingers and toes, resulting in stiffness and pain.
+The joints, nervous system, and digestive tract... read more , ankylosing spondylitis Ankylosing Spondylitis Ankylosing spondylitis is a spondyloarthritis characterized by inflammation of the spine (spondylitis), large joints, and fingers and toes, resulting in stiffness and pain.
 Prolonged joint pain... read more , juvenile idiopathic arthritis Juvenile Idiopathic Arthritis (JIA) Juvenile idiopathic arthritis is a group of related childhood diseases that begin by age 16 and involve persistent or recurring inflammation of the joints.
 Certain forms of juvenile idiopathic... read more , sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
 Sarcoidosis usually develops in people aged 20 to 40, most often people... read more , reactive arthritis Reactive Arthritis Reactive arthritis (previously called Reiter syndrome) is a spondyloarthritis causing inflammation of the joints and tendon attachments at the joints, often related to an infection.
 Joint pain... read more , inflammatory bowel diseases Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
-The two primary types of inflammatory bowel disease (IBD) are Crohn... read more (Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more and ulcerative colitis Ulcerative Colitis Ulcerative colitis is a chronic inflammatory bowel disease in which the large intestine (colon) becomes inflamed and ulcerated (pitted or eroded), leading to flare-ups (bouts or attacks) of... read more ), and, among Asians and some Hispanics, Vogt-Koyanagi-Harada disease.
+The two primary types of inflammatory bowel disease (IBD) are Crohn... read more (Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more and ulcerative colitis Ulcerative Colitis Ulcerative colitis is a chronic inflammatory bowel disease in which the large intestine (colon) becomes inflamed and ulcerated (pitted or eroded), leading to flare-ups (bouts or attacks) of... read more ), tubulointerstitial nephritis and uveitis (TINU), and, among those of Asian, Asian Indian, American Indian, and Hispanic ancestry, Vogt-Koyanagi-Harada disease.
 Some people have widespread infections, such as tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more , syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more , syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
 It... read more , or Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
 These... read more .

 Other possible causes include infections that may affect only the eye, such as herpes Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
 This very contagious viral infection... read more (caused by herpes simplex virus) infection, shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
 What causes the virus to reactive... read more (caused by varicella-zoster virus), toxoplasmosis Toxoplasmosis Toxoplasmosis is infection caused by the single-celled protozoan parasite Toxoplasma gondii.
 Infection occurs when people unknowingly ingest toxoplasma cysts from cat feces or eat contaminated... read more , and cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more .
 Cytomegalovirus occurs mainly in people with compromised immune systems, such as those infected with human immunodeficiency virus (HIV) or who take drugs that suppress the immune system.